Barclays Bank Review: Great Rates on Savings and CDs

 Barclays Bank vs. Ally Bank

-Ally Bank earned the 6th spot in GOBankingRates’ Best Online Banks for 2025 rankings.
+Ally Bank was named a finalist in GOBankingRates’ Best Online Banks for 2026.
 It offers high interest rates on all banking products, including checking and money market accounts — both of which are account types Barclays doesn’t offer.
-Ally and Barclays are similarly competitive when it comes to savings and CD rates.Â
+Ally and Barclays are similarly competitive in terms of savings and CD rates.Â

 Barclays Bank vs. Marcus by Goldman Sachs

-Marcus by Goldman Sachs also has a great selection of CDs and received first place in GOBankingRates’ Best CDs for 2025.
+Marcus by Goldman Sachs also has a great selection of CDs and is a winner for GOBankingRates’ Best CDs for 2026.
 It offers the High-Yield CD, which pays higher than a high-yield savings account.
-Then there’s the No-Penalty CD, which has a lower interest rate than a high-yield CD, but you can access your money and even withdraw the interest that’s already been paid whenever you want without incurring a penalty.
+Then there’s the No-Penalty CD, which has a lower interest rate than a high-yield CD, but you can access your money and even withdraw the interest already paid whenever you want, without incurring a penalty.
 Lastly, a Rate Bump CD, where your earnings can increase if the rates also rise during your CD term.Â

 Final Take

 In short, Barclays Bank’s U.S. offerings are fairly limited.
 However, its rates, fees, accessibility and online platform stand out as its strongest aspects.
-The no-fee savings account with a competitive rate is a large part of Barclays’ appeal.
-The CD terms are where the bank really shines.
-This is why GOBankingRates named them one of the Best CDs for 2025.
+The CD terms are a top choice.
+And the no-fee savings account with a competitive rate is a large part of Barclays’ appeal.
+This is why GOBankingRates considers them a finalist for the Best High-Yield Savings Accounts for 2026.

 Barclays Bank is a good choice if you want to keep your savings or CD accounts separate from your checking account.
 The fact that Barclays Bank has a large investment banking arm and worldwide presence bodes well for its long-term success.Â